OnurArif1/artemis/web/README.md

-# Artemis Frontend
+# Artemis Web

-A modern Vue.js 3 frontend application for the Artemis project.
+A modern Vue.js 3 web application for the Artemis project.

 ## Features